comeworkwith-me/Jubilee-Austen-Single-Page/README.md

 # Jubilee-Austen

 This is a Skillcrush project.

+# ABOUT

 For the "HTML & CSS" course within the Front End Developer Track, the class project was to code a single-page website from a PSD design comp.